15.1 Securing the console

 For a Cisco router, the first level of access isn’t secure – but you can’t do much except check the status of the router.
 To do anything useful – or dangerous – we need to enter privilege exec mode using the enablecommand, and this is the step that we can protect with a password.

 There are actually two ways of doing this.
-I’ll show you the better way, which is to enter the command enable secret and then the new password opennetlab.
-I’ll exit from privilege exec mode, and then re-enter it.
+I’ll show you the better way [at this point the speaker types conf t to enter global configuration mode],which is to enter the command enable secret and then the new password opennetlab.
+I’ll exit from privilege exec mode [at this point the speaker exits from global configuration mode, and then exits from privilege exec mode], and then re-enter it.
 You can see I am being asked for a password, which I can give, and now I’m successfully in.

 I mentioned that there was another way of doing this, but that has a fairly basic flaw because the password is simply stored in the running configuration and could be easily read over my shoulder!
 But if I display the running configuration, you can see that the enable secret command stored the password in an encrypted form, which can’t easily be used.

-We can go a bit further and prevent access to the console port itself, so anyone trying to plug in directly will have to give another password.
+We can go a bit further and prevent access to the console port itself, so anyone trying to plug in directly will have to give another password [at this point the speaker enters global configuration mode from privilege exec mode].
 To do this we enter line configuration mode, type line console 0, and now we set a password using password onlcon.
 We also need to tell the router to check for a password using the command login.

 I’m going to test this by exiting and then reopening the console.
 Remember that this simulates me plugging in my laptop through a cable to the console port of the router.
 You can see now that the router is prompting me for a password, which I need to give, and then I am back into the router.